website

 Rotator Cuff Tears: A Common Shoulder Nuisance in Active People

 A rotator cuff tear is a partial or complete rupture of the rotator cuff muscle group in the shoulder.
-This group includes supraspinatus, infraspinatus, teres minor, and subscapularis muscles and their tendons.
+This group includes the supraspinatus, infraspinatus, teres minor, and subscapularis muscles and their tendons.
 Vital for shoulder stability and function, a tear can severely impact normal shoulder movement.

 Rotator cuff tears are commonly seen in active people for the following reasons: